 Ireland Food and Drink

 Local ingredients are at the heart of the culinary boom which has taken hold of Ireland in the last decade or so.
-It’s not as if artisan and organic dishes now dominate the nation’s dinner tables, of course, but those in search of genuinely good food won’t have to search too far to be well rewarded.
-Unsurprisingly, this is especially true in major cities.
-Dublin in particular has a significant number of Michelin stars.
+Those in search of genuinely good food won’t have to search too far to be well rewarded – Dublin in particular has a significant number of Michelin stars.

 Cookery schools have sprung up around the country, offering classes all year round, ranging from professional training to smaller, informal courses run by enthusiastic chefs in rural restaurants.
 Soda bread, Dublin coddle (pork stew) and Irish stew are among the dishes that can be perfected.

-• Irish stew, traditionally made with mutton or old sheep, now mostly made with lamb or juicy beef, and usually served with potatoes, stock, onions, carrots and garlic.
+Irish stew: Now mostly made with lamb or juicy beef, and usually served with potatoes, stock, onions, carrots and garlic.

-• Colcannon (a mixture of potatoes and cabbage cooked together).
+Colcannon: A mixture of mashed potatoes and cabbage cooked together.

 The customary tip in Ireland is 10-12%.
 Many hotels and restaurants add this in the form of a service charge indicated on the menu or bill.
 It is not customary to tip in bars unless you have table service.